Paylocity Holding Corp at William Blair Growth Stock Conference

-Matthew Charles Pfau - William Blair & Company L.L.C., Research Division - Analyst
+Justin Allen Furby - William Blair & Company L.L.C., Research Division - Former Research Analyst

-Thanks, everyone, for joining us.
-I am Matt Pfau, the analyst that covers Paylocity at William Blair.
-For a complete list of disclosures, please visit williamblair.com.
-With that, very happy to have with us here today, Steve Beauchamp, Co-CEO of Paylocity.
-So Steve, thanks for joining us.
-I think a lot of people here are familiar with Paylocity, but in case they're not, let's just kick it off with the quick intro on who Paylocity is and what you do.
+Can you hear me?
+Okay, I'll try it again.
+Thank you for joining us.
+My name is Justin Furby for those of you I have not met.
+I'm one of the software analysts at William Blair.

+I'm delighted to have with us the CEO of Paylocity, Steve Beauchamp.
+Steve is such a -- this conference is so indoctrinated into Steve that this morning he told me he drove to the Four Seasons and no one was there, so he then pivoted and came to the Loews.
+So fortunately, he planned ahead and came in early and so he made it just the same.

 Paylocity Holding Corp at William Blair Growth Stock Conference Transcript